 Law training and close interaction with law schools and universities

-Dr. Bhandari has been receiving foremost American and Canadian senior law students for exclusive internship and training ranging from six weeks to one year from Harvard Law School, Yale Law School, University of Wisconsin Law School and Osgoode Hall Law School, Canada.
+Dr. Bhandari as a Supreme Court judge trained a large number of students from American and Canadian Universities particularly from Harvard Law School, Yale Law School, University of Wisconsin Law School and Osgoode Hall Law School, Canada.

-He is a member of the Governing Council of National Law School of India University, Bangalore, since 2007.
+In 2007 he became a member of the Governing Council of the National Law School of India University, Bangalore.

-He is a member of the Governing Council of the National Law University, Jodhpur, since 2006.
+He has been a member of the Governing Council of the National Law University, Jodhpur, since 2006.

 Dr. Bhandari has been an executive member of the International Law Association, India Chapter, since 1994.
 He was also the Chairperson of the Delhi Centre of the International Law Association for several years.
 He was instrumental in setting up the International Law Association Rajasthan Chapter at Jodhpur, Rajasthan.
 He is an acknowledged expert in private and public international law.
 He also participated in and addressed a large number of seminars, symposiums and conferences on international law.